YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Execution of a routine that compiles with errors produces run-time errors when the execution path encounters any of the compile time errors.

-This compile-as-written mode facilitates a flexible approach to debugging and expedites conversion to YottaDB/GT.M from an interpreted environment.
+This compile-as-written mode facilitates a flexible approach to debugging and expedites conversion to YottaDB from an interpreted environment.
 Many M applications from an interpreted environment contain syntax abnormalities.
 This feature of compiling and later executing a routine provides the feel of developing in an interpreted environment.

 By default, the compiler operates in -ignore mode and produces an object module even when the source routine contains errors.